FemkeAminetzah/DiffPepBuilder/README.md

-# Target-Specific *De Novo* Peptide Binder Design with DiffPepBuilder
+# *De Novo* Peptide Binder Design, Docking, and *In Silico* Screening using DiffPepBuilder and DiffPepDock

-This is the official repository for the [DiffPepBuilder](https://pubs.acs.org/doi/10.1021/acs.jcim.4c00975) and DiffPepDock tools.
+This is the official repository for the [DiffPepBuilder](https://pubs.acs.org/doi/10.1021/acs.jcim.4c00975) and [DiffPepDock](https://onlinelibrary.wiley.com/doi/10.1002/pro.70338) tools.

 ![plot](examples/figures/dpb_model.jpg)

 For any questions, please open an [issue](https://github.com/YuzheWangPKU/DiffPepBuilder/issues) or contact wangyuzhe_ccme@pku.edu.cn for more information.

 ## News
+* **[2025/10/14]** Our research article for DiffPepDock has been published in **Protein Science**!
+Explore the full paper [here](https://onlinelibrary.wiley.com/doi/10.1002/pro.70338).
+We have also comprehensively refactored the codebase to enhance usability and maintainability.
 * **[2025/5/18]** A [Colab demo](https://colab.research.google.com/github/YuzheWangPKU/DiffPepBuilder/blob/main/examples/DiffPepDock_demo.ipynb) for DiffPepDock is now available.
 Feel free to give it a try!
 * **[2025/5/14]** We've extended our method to protein–peptide docking with a derivative tool, DiffPepDock.
 The initial implementation and [model weights](https://zenodo.org/records/15398020) for the docking functionality have been publicly released.
 * **[2024/9/12]** Our research article for DiffPepBuilder has been published in **JCIM**!
 Dive into the details by checking out the full paper [here](https://pubs.acs.org/doi/10.1021/acs.jcim.4c00975) or on [arXiv](https://arxiv.org/abs/2405.00128).